Raphael-Boichot/Neo-Geo-Sengoku-2-Red-Blood/README.md

 ## Why ?

-Because I'm just pissed not to find the NCI hack publically available and I've always though that this game deserved uncensored mode since I bought it in 1994.
+Sometimes you get pissed.
+I mean really.

+Sengoku 2 is one of my prefered video game.
+It's nervous, it's creepy, it's violent.
+But it's fucking CENSORED.
+The issue is that I could deal with that in my life until I heard the existence of a red blood hack.
+That's a pretty good idea said I to me, let's download the rom...

+You know the answer.
+This is was a "scammers only" version not released in the public domain.
+Said scammers not being equipped with screwdrivers and EPROM readers apparently.

+SO, armed with years of hacking Game Boy games and hardware, the marvelous Matlab software that does coffee and Neogeodev documentations, it's was just a matter of time to cook a public version.
+Basically I began thinking doing the hack in June 2026 and was able to release the first version in July.

 Seeing at the tileset and palettes, it is clear that Sengoku 2 is not programmed to be easily uncensored like with a magic byte.
 Color palette of current "blood" is frequently shared with other parts of the tiles so simple palette swaps are far from being satisfying.

 I'm just a tinkerer so code disassembly was just not on option.
 In the other hand I'm educated enough to hack video games in a top-down approach by diving into the RAMs / ROMs structure.

-## The steps (when you have no time)
+## The steps (or how being ambitious when you have no time)

-Doing ambitious hacks with work and family necessitates some planning.
+Doing ambitious hacks with work and family necessitates some planning and building a toolchain.
 I've sliced the hack in many sub steps in order to be able to work on it by slots of about one hour maximum and easily reverse a fucked situation.

 Here are the main steps used in a nutshell: